mr9868/ewm-light-client/README.md

 then close again the screen by pressing ctrl + a +d

 ## EWM light-client setup manual intalling from source
-Warning : Don't do this if you already following step above (auto installation)
+Warning : don't do this if you already following step above ( Auto Installation )

 Clone the repository :
 ```